 6. They put themselves to bed at night

-One of the most fascinating facts about raising chickens is they naturally return to the coop every evening after a day of free ranging.
+One of the most fascinating bits of chicken information is they naturally return to the coop every evening after a day of free- ranging.

 We constantly get asked, “how do you wrangle them all up when you want to put them back in the coop?” and we always answer that we don’t have to, they do it themselves!